CI Programs – the Burning Platform

 - Provides a visible history where previous performance can be reviewed, understood and then hypotheses discussed

 Note that all of the above are required aspects of a ‘traditional’ improvement methodology!
 And it doesn’t require specialised training to be able to implement improvements.
-As long as Operational Management exists, then CI will naturally follow.
+As long as Operational Management exists, then Continuous Improvement will naturally follow.

-CI exists only when you can stop talking about CI.
+Continuous Improvement exists only when you can stop talking about Continuous Improvement.

 Unless you see this in action, it’s hard to imagine what it looks like.